emberjs/website/source/guides/concepts/naming-conventions.md

 Ember.js uses naming conventions to wire up your objects without a lot of boilerplate.
-You will want to  use the conventional names for your routes, controllers and templates.
+You will want to use these conventional names for your routes, controllers and templates.

 You can usually guess the names, but this guide outlines, in one place, all of the naming conventions.
+In the following examples 'App' is a name that we chose to namespace or represent our Ember application when it was created, but you can theoretically choose any name you want for your application.
+We will show you later how to create an Ember application, but for now we will focus on conventions.

 ## The Application